BrazenCloud/adk/README.md

         "StdOut": ""
     },
     "Results": "",
-    "StdOut": ""
+    "Output": ""
 }
 ```

 - The `Build` property contains the stderr and stdout from building the Action using `runway build`
 - The `Run` property contains the stderr and stdout from running the Action using `runner run`
 - The `Results` property contains the `FileInfo` object for the results file.
-- The `StdOut` property contains the entire stdout for the Action execution.
+- The `Output` property contains the entire output (stdout and stderr) for the Action execution.

 You can manually capture the output in a variable or you can use the automatic variable: `$out`: